mattTea/CV/README.md

 #### Makers Academy (February 2019 to May 2019)

 - I'm passionate about learning, and about engineering.
 I began teaching myself web development after realising how much more I could bring to my teams through using my analysis skills to solve engineering problems.
 After building a number of small web apps I started to contribute directly to the products I was working with...
-  - The React UI of the My Account web application at John Lewis & Partners, in order to learn more about TDD practices and continuous delivery
+  - The React UI of the My Account web application at John Lewis & Partners, in order to learn more about TDD practices and continuous delivery.
-  - Building and launching a [learning resources app](https://github.com/mattTea/dof-app) for our engineering organisation, using React and Firebase, so that I could directly experience customer and user feedback, and understand the demands of supporting and maintaining a product, while further developing it
+  - Building and launching a [learning resources app](https://github.com/mattTea/dof-app) for our engineering organisation, using React and Firebase, so that I could directly experience customer and user feedback, and understand the demands of supporting and maintaining a product, while continuing to develop it.

 - e.g. Great collaborator [PROVIDE EVIDENCE]